 - AAP Representatives work directly with the Washington Chapter of the AAP to lead advocacy efforts within our residency program, and serve as experts on state legislative issues related to child health.

-- Over the past two years, residents collectively wrote an Anti-Racism Call to Action statement to hospital leadership that included resident experiences and concrete action steps to aid in improving the hospital environment for our minority patients, trainees, staff, and faculty.
+- Over the past few years, residents collectively wrote an Anti-Racism Call to Action statement to hospital leadership that included resident experiences and concrete action steps to aid in improving the hospital environment for our minority patients, trainees, staff, and faculty.

-- Residents helped to organize a university-wide silent demonstration in conjunction with the UW Network of Underrepresented Residents and Fellows
+- Residents helped to organize a university-wide silent demonstration in conjunction with the UW Network of Underrepresented Residents and Fellows.

 - Trainees participated in the Seattle Doctors for Justice March, which drew more than 10,000 healthcare workers to downtown Seattle in June 2020.